How to Know If Your Company Needs a Hiring Freeze

 - Can protect existing employees from redundancy

-- Offers short-term flexibility
+- Offers short-term flexibility to adjust to financial or operational changes.

-Cons of Hiring Freezes
+Cons of hiring freezes

 - Focusing on cost per hire doesn’t account for broader labor costs, e.g., overtime, engagement, individual and company performance, and absenteeism